srvk/how2-challenge/_posts/2000-01-02-importantdates.md

 ### Submission Portal

 <a href="https://easychair.org/conferences/?conf=th2">Click here</a> to begin your submission.
-Choose the correct track marking if the paper uses How2 dataset or belongs to general multimodal work.
+Choose either the How2 Challenge track (if using How2 dataset) or regular paper track.

 * * *